Rlingapaga/hello-world/README.md

 Hi People

-I am Ramya, I like Sky because its blue (I feel alive feeling it!).
+I am Ramya, I like blue.
 In the near future I want to be successful DevOps Engineer.